From left to right: Susan Ice, MD; Judi Goldstein, MSS, LSW; Samuel E. Menaged, JD;

 Samuel E. Menaged, JD

 Samuel Menaged is the Founder and President of The Renfrew Centers and The Renfrew Center Foundation.
-Mr. Menaged founded The Renfrew Center 30 years ago as the country's first residential treatment facility specializing in eating disorders.
-He is the past President of the Board of the Eating Disorders Coalition for Research, Policy and Action, an advocacy group based in Washington, DC.
-Mr. Menaged is a former healthcare attorney.
+Mr. Menaged founded The Renfrew Center over 30 years ago as the country's first residential treatment facility specializing in eating disorders.
+A former healthcare attorney, he received his Bachelor’s degree from Yale University and his JD from New York University School of Law.
+Mr. Menaged is a Board Member of the Residential Eating Disorders Consortium and the past President of the Board of the Eating Disorders Coalition for Research, Policy and Action, an advocacy group based in Washington, DC.

 Judi Goldstein, MSS, LSW